-Last Updated 01/02/2017
+Last Updated 10/01/2018

-Or explore the full list of Vuelio Top 10 Blogs here.
+Explore every category in Vuelio Top 10 Blogs here.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
 Profiles of these music blogs and their authors can be found in the Vuelio Media Database.